Islam and blasphemy: Modern state laws

 The punishments for different instances of blasphemy in Islam vary by jurisdiction, but may be very severe.
 A convicted blasphemer may, among other penalties, lose all legal rights.
 The loss of rights may cause a blasphemer's marriage to be dissolved, religious acts to be rendered worthless, and claims to property—including any inheritance—to be rendered void.
 Repentance, in some Fiqhs, may restore lost rights except for marital rights; lost marital rights are regained only by remarriage.
 Women have blasphemed and repented to end a marriage.
 Muslim women may be permitted to repent, and may receive a lesser punishment than would befall a Muslim man who committed the same offense.
 Most Muslim-majority countries have some form of blasphemy law and some of them have been compared to blasphemy laws in European countries (Britain, Germany, Finland etc.).
-However, in five countries, including Afghanistan, Iran, Pakistan, and Saudi Arabia, blasphemy is punishable by execution.
+However, in several countries, such as Afghanistan, Iran, Nigeria (the northern portion), Pakistan, and Saudi Arabia, blasphemy is punishable by death.
 In Pakistan, more than a thousand people have been convicted of blasphemy since the 1980s; though none have been executed.
+In addition, blasphemy is punishable as well by varying periods in prison in multiple other countries, such as Algeria, Egypt, Indonesia, Iraq, Kazakhstan, Kuwait, Malaysia, Oman, Qatar, Russia, Sudan, Turkey and the United Arab Emirates.

+In Indonesia, anyone involved in blasphemy can receive up to five years in prison.
+However, in Russia, the punishment is less severe, because anyone involved in blasphemy can receive up to four years in prison in the country.